Deep reinforcement learning-based active flow control of an elliptical cylinder: transitioning from an elliptical cylinder to a circular cylinder and a flat plate: RESULTS

 In particular, at $Ar$ = 0.5, the application of flow control successfully suppresses the alternating vortex shedding, resulting in an elongated recirculation region.
 However, the wake flow still exhibits oscillations.
 For $Ar$ = 0.25, flow control elongates the recirculation bubble similar to the $Ar$ = 0.5 case, but with prominent oscillations.
 Vortex shedding persists in an alternating manner, resembling elongated and stretched vortex structures.
 Although complete suppression of vortex shedding is not achieved at $Ar$ = 0.1 or 0 due to the inherent chaotic nature of the wake behind vertical thin bodies, the recirculation bubbles are elongated, and the initiation point of shedding is shifted further downstream.
 The controlled flow exhibits reduced shedding frequency and intensity compared to the baseline conditions. \Cref{fig:ArU1} illustrates the effectiveness of AFC technology in eliminating vortex shedding and transitioning flow from unstable to stable modes within the range of $Ar$ from 2 to 0.75, while \Cref{fig:ArU2} indicates that at lower $Ar$ values (0.5 to 0), this technology can effectively alleviate vortex shedding and enhance flow stability to some extent.

 Further, \Cref{fig:cdcl01control} and \Cref{fig:cdcl02control} provide a comparative analysis of the $C_D$ and $C_L$ before and after implementing the DRL-based AFC strategy, showcasing its effectiveness across a range of $Ar$ from 2 to 0.75 and from 0.5 to 0, respectively.
+The training duration \( T_{\text{max}} \) is set to 2.5.
+Time is normalized using \( T_{\text{max}} \), with the control period starting at Time = 0 and ending at Time = 1.
 As shown in \Cref{fig:cdcl01control}, the AFC strategy has no effect on the stability of both $C_D$ and $C_L$ at an $Ar$ of 2.
 However, when synthetic jets control is activated at $Ar$ values of 1.75, 1.5, 1.25, 1, and 0.75, there is an immediate and substantial reduction in $C_D$, which quickly reaches a minimum value.
 After half of the total control duration, $C_D$ stabilizes and remains constant at this minimum value.
 Similarly, $C_L$ experiences significant fluctuations initially but stabilizes near zero after half of the total control duration.
 The reductions in $C_D$ and $C_L$ at different $Ar$ values can be found in \Cref{tab:ratio}.
 Clearly, the periodic oscillations of \(C_D\) and \(C_L\) originally present in the baseline flow are significantly reduced, ultimately transitioning to a stable state.

 The impact of the AFC strategy on \(C_D\) and \(C_L\) at \(Ar=0.5\) and \(Ar=0.25\) is described in \Cref{fig:cdcl02control}.
 While both coefficients experience reductions compared to the baseline flow, they do not achieve the same level of stability observed at $Ar=0.75$ and higher.
 Initially, there are abrupt changes in both $C_D$ and $C_L$, but they do not fully stabilize in the subsequent period.
 In the latter half of the control duration, there are fluctuations in both coefficients, but with lower amplitude and frequency compared to the baseline flow.
 At $Ar=0.1$ and $Ar=0$ are described in also in \Cref{fig:cdcl02control}, the controlled flow exhibits a sharp decrease in drag coefficient at the beginning of the control, followed by oscillations at a lower frequency and amplitude compared to the baseline flow.
 Although complete stability is not achieved, the average value of $C_D$ is significantly reduced.
 Similarly, $C_L$ initially decreases sharply and approaches zero, then exhibits oscillations at a lower frequency than the baseline $C_L$ oscillations.